Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.InfluxDB/README.md

 # InfluxDB Health Check

-This health check verifies the ability to communicate with a InfluxDB server
+This health check verifies the ability to communicate with a InfluxDB server.

 ## Example Usage